-We even got to go visit his grandparents which was an amazing experience.
-They didn’t speak English but he translated for them, and they generously welcomed us to their home.
-Adam proudly told us that he and his family built the small home for them on his land, and the family all helped to care for them.
+We even got to go visit his grandparents, which was an amazing experience.
+They didn’t speak English, but he translated for them, and they generously welcomed us to their home.
+Adam proudly told us that he and his family built a small home for them on his land, and the family all helped to care for them.

 They were adorable and proudly showed us a picture on the wall from 50 years ago where they were featured in a magazine.
 We really enjoyed our time with Adam and highly recommend him, and visiting Canyon de Chelly.

 Inside Canyon de Chelly

 Driving in the canyon is no easy feat, and we quickly understood why a local guide is required.
 Weaving around the water is challenging and we saw several jeeps that got stuck!

 Adam expertly wove his way around, chatting the whole time about his people and sharing some of the history of the canyon and its people.

 Canyon de Chelly National Monument is located in Chinle, AZ.
 The Canyon de Chelly Visitor Center is located at Indian Rte 7, Chinle, AZ 86503.
 There is no fee to visit the park, however, access inside the canyon is only allowed with an authorized guide (with the exception of two trails).

 Chinle is a very small town, and there aren’t a lot of hotel options.
 The two top options are:

 There are two campgrounds that are popular for RV trips in this area: